WHAT IS THE FASB NOT-FOR-PROFIT ENTITY TEAM, AND WHAT DO THEY DO?

 - Information provided in financial statements and notes about liquidity, financial performance, and cash flows.

-Definition of a Nonpublic Entity—The objective of this project is to re-examine the definition of a nonpublic entity.
+Definition of a Nonpublic Entity—The objective of this project was to re-examine the definition of a nonpublic entity.
 On August 7, 2013, the Board issued an Exposure Draft to seek comments on proposed definition of a public company, including implications for private companies and not-for-profit entities.
-Comments are requested by September 20, 2013.
+On December 23, 2013, the FASB completed this project with the issuance of Accounting Standards Update No. 2013-12, Definition of a Public Business Entity—An Addition to the Master Glossary.
 More information on this project can be found here.